nzapras/CTF-Challenges/Image Sweeper II/readme.md

 **2. Review Revision History**

-After reviewing the revison history for the repository one will notice that orginial commit reveals all details realted to the etherium wallet, including the wallet address.
+After reviewing the revison history for the repository one will notice that orginial commit reveals all details realted to the Ethereum wallet, including the wallet address.

 **3. Submitting the flag**